Please send me info on starting a local society.

 5 Simple Steps to Begin // It's Easy to Start

-Use the form above to let our Coordinator of Local Societies, Victoria Darkey, know of your interest in starting a local society.
-She’ll contact you with additional information and you can get started with just 5 easy steps!
+Use the form above to let us know of your interest in starting a local society.
+We’ll contact you with additional information.
+In the meantime, here are tips on how to get started!

-Become a member of the American Chesterton Society.
-You find inspiration and much to share through Gilbert! magazine, Virtual Society Meetings, and news and updates.
+Become a member of the Chesterton Society.
+You’ll find inspiration and content to share through Gilbert magazine, our Virtual Society Meetings, and news and updates.

 Locate a place to meet for reading, discussion, and something to eat and drink.
 Many societies meet in local pubs, restaurants, or community spaces.
 You might also consider hosting meetings in your home.